skiadas/WebAppsCourse/notes/git_basics.md

 git diff
 ```

 Try that now.
 It should show you that there is one line removed, and one line inserted.
-Go ahead and do an "add" to stage that change.
+Go ahead and do an "git add" to stage that change.

 It is typical that you might want to review the changes that you are about to commit before you do so. you can do this as follows: